Football

 • Football, the most popular sport in America, is closely related to rugby and association football.
 Rugby became popular in the late 19th century at northeastern American and Canadian universities.
 Walter Camp is considered the Father of American Football for his role in transitioning collegiate rugby into the game of football we know today.

-• In the early 20th century, football had become so brutal that it was banned by some colleges.
-In 1905, President Teddy Roosevelt appealed to Harvard, Princeton and Yale to save the sport.
-This led to the establishment of a rules committee that made significant changes to the game and which later became the National Collegiate Athletic Association.
+In the early 20th century, football had become so brutal and, in fact, deadly that it was banned by some colleges.
+In 1905, President Teddy Roosevelt gathered the leaders of a number of American schools to agree upon ways to make the sport safer.
+This led to the establishment of a rules committee that made significant changes to the game, including the introduction of the forward pass.
+The committee later became the National Collegiate Athletic Association.

 • In recent years, football’s image has been darkened by the increasing number of reports about chronic traumatic encephalopathy in retired players.
-CTE is caused by repeated hits to the head and causes memory and cognitive issues such as dementia, Alzheimer’s and depression leading to suicide.
+CTE is caused by repeated hits to the head and causes memory and cognitive issues such as dementia, Alzheimer’s and depression sometimes leading to suicide.
 A class action suit was brought by former players against the NFL and a $1 billion settlement was reached in 2015.
-2015 also saw an increased public awareness of the NFL’s domestic violence problem.

 • Why do you think Americans are so passionate about football?
-Do you think it will continue to be our favorite sport given concerns about concussions and other stains on the image of the sport?
+Do you think it will continue to be the nations’ favorite sport given concerns about concussions and other stains on the image of the sport?

 More to Explore